 A business may, from time to time, have incidental or peripheral transactions that contribute to income.
 For example, a business might sell land at a gain.
 Or, a fire might produce a loss.
 These gains and losses are often reported separately from the ongoing measures of revenues and expenses.
-A subsequent chapter includes coverage of additional special reporting for other unique situations, like discontinued operations, extraordinary events, and so forth.
+A subsequent chapter includes coverage of additional special reporting for other unique situations, like discontinued operations.

 Likewise, many businesses break out the financing costs (i.e., interest expense) from the other expense components.
 This tends to separate the operating impacts from the cost of capital needed to produce those operating results.
 This is not to suggest that interest is not a real cost.
-Instead, the company has made decisions about borrowing money ("leverage"), and breaking out the interest cost separately allows users to have a better handle on how well the borrowing decisions are working.
-Investors want to know if enough extra income is being produced to cover the added financing costs associated with growing via debt financing.
+Instead, the company has made decisions about borrowing money ("leverage"), and breaking out the interest cost separately allows users to have a better perspective of how well borrowing decisions are working.
+Investors want to know if enough extra income is being produced to cover the added financing costs associated with growth through debt financing.

 Not to be overlooked in the determination of income is the amount of any tax that must be paid.
-Businesses are subject to many taxes, not the least of which is income tax.
-Income tax must be paid, and is usually based on complex formulas related to the amount of business income or value added in production.
+Businesses are subject to many taxes, not the least of which is income tax, which must be paid, and is usually based on complex formulas related to the amount of business income or value added in production.
 As a result, it is customary to present income before tax, then the amount of tax, and finally the net income.

-No matter which income statement format is used, all the detail in the world is of no value if it is not carefully evaluated.
+No matter which income statement format is used, detailed data is of no value if it is not carefully evaluated.
 One should monitor not only absolute dollar amounts, but should also pay close attention to ratios and percentages.
 It is typical to monitor the gross profit margin and the net profit on sales:

 Gross Profit Margin = Gross Profit/Net Sales